-The advantages and benefits of a Reinsurance program include:
+The Advantages and Benefits of a F&I Reinsurance Program Include:

-Program may qualify for preferential tax benefits (i.e. small life insurance company deduction or small P&C company election)
+Program may qualify for preferential tax benefits (i.e. small P&C company election)

 A Producer Affiliated Reinsurance Company (PARC) is a corporation formed either in the United States or offshore for the purpose of reinsuring F&I products sold through affiliated automobile dealership(s) or banks/financing entities.
 These F&I products typically include one or more of the following: vehicle service contracts (VSC), limited warranty, Guaranteed Asset Protection (GAP), etch/theft products, credit insurance, etc.

 A Dealer Owned Warranty Company (DOWC) is an administrative corporation (C Corp) designed to be the obligor for non-insurance F&I products such as VSCs.
 The company is not regulated as an insurance company, but typically qualifies as an insurance company for federal income tax purposes.
-The DOWC is generally owned by a dealer or a dealer group and is administered by a third party provider.
-The DOWC often purchases an excess of loss insurance provided by a third party insurance company.
+The DOWC is generally owned by a dealer or dealer group and is administered by a third-party provider.
+The DOWC often purchases an excess of loss insurance provided by a third-party insurance company.